 Here is the list of Suffolk sheep breed standards that are defined by Suffolk sheep society.

 Head – Face of Suffolk should be black and long.
-It should be polled.
-Eyes, bright and full.
-Ears should be medium length, black and fine texture.
+It should be polled—eyes, bright and full.
+Ears should be medium length, black and delicate texture.

 Neck – A well set and a moderate length